Chewt/goterm/README.md

 A game of go that can be played in the terminal.

 # Usage
-Use `goterm --help` to see a list of command line arguments goterm accepts.
+Install with `make install` and use `goterm --help` to see a list of command line arguments goterm accepts.

 # Engines
 Goterm uses the Go Text Protocol to communicate with go engines.
 You